-The HVAC air filter traps airborne particles that can damage your heating and cooling units.
+The HVAC air filter traps airborne particles that can damage your heating and cooling system.
 If it ends up being too blocked, it can reduce airflow.
 This reduces how much warm air flows over the indoor evaporator coil.
 If the refrigerant passing through the coil becomes too chilled, it freezes, blocking the cooling cycle from taking place.
-To avoid this, change the filter monthly or as suggested by the manufacturer.
+To avoid this, change the filter monthly or as advised by the manufacturer.

-4.Condensing Unit is Blocked
+4.Condensing Unit is Dirty

-5.Condenser Fan or Compressor has Gone Out
+5.Condenser Fan or Compressor has Worn Out